BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

-### AB_Testing_Bayes
+### Bayesian AB Testing

-Code that visualizes simulated beta distribution histogram and ecdf plots on the same chart via ggplot2 in R.
+Code repository that visualizes simulated beta distribution histogram and ecdf plots on the same chart via ggplot2 in R.

 Useful to contruct A/B tests in practice to measure simulated distributions and potential effect sizes.

+### Example Plot Output

 ### Shiny App